ordavidov/ocl_lab/docs/ocl_lab.md

 ## Google Co-lab

-put in the links to google colab
+put in the links to google colab.

+the link will only be good for a week after the lab.

+## Slack

+we'll have a slack channel for the OCL Lab which will be good up to 90 days after the lab

 ## `doframework` Installation